fatonyahmadfauzi/Email-Form-Service/README.md

-# FAA Form Backend with Node js Serverless Function for Email Backend Service on Vercel
+# Email Form Service with Node js Serverless Function on Vercel

 This repository contains a serverless function for sending emails using Nodemailer and Gmail.
 The function handles both user and admin email notifications, ensuring a smooth experience for contact form submissions.